 We put each monitor through productivity and gaming tests in terms of quality.
 Because you won’t be switching monitors every time.
 You need to open a word processor, watch a video, or send an e-mail.
 To, every monitor on this list must be sharp and responsive for daily use.
-So, tn terms of Gaming, we put each monitor through various genres, including FPS, RTS, MOBA, RPG, and MMO, to ensure that it doesn’t favour one genre over another.
+So, in terms of Gaming, we put each monitor through various genres.
+Including FPS, RTS, MOBA, RPG, and MMO, to ensure that it doesn’t favour one genre over another.

 Are you able to go wide?

 There’s a lot to like about ultrawide Gaming.
-These monitors typically have an aspect ratio of 21:9 or 32:9, which means they have less vertical height but a wider peripheral view.
+These monitors typically have an aspect ratio of 21:9 or 32:9.
+However, this means they have less vertical height but a wider peripheral view.
 These monitors provide a much more immersive experience.
-And this particularly in large open-world games where the environment is meant to be enjoyed.
-The disadvantage is that games at this resolution and aspect ratio are frequently not optimised for it.
-This resulting in black bars in cut scenes.
+This results in black bars in cut scenes.
 You can’t stream games at this aspect ratio on Twitch, YouTube, or Facebook Gaming without some modifications.

 Best Gaming Desks In 2022.
 (Read )

 Best Chairs For PC Gaming In 2022.
 (Read )